vamsiuppala/vamsiuppala.github.io/about.md

 I write at [A Pinch of Data](https://vamsiuppala.github.io/).

-I document everything I learn and reuse [here](https://gist.github.com/vamsiuppala).
+I put down everything I learn as either [code snippets in gists](https://gist.github.com/vamsiuppala) or [notes in docs](https://docs.google.com/document/d/e/2PACX-1vTHp6LLozrEliTIfn93WGyupaa2OHOo1knsAxw58ibLfDk88UKNqJdwASpt5okXK2g9nAqMCNts3BNi/pub).

 I have ~9 years of experience as a Full Stack Data Scientist in Experimentation (A/B Testing, causal inference), Machine Learning (user retention, forecasts) and have some MLOps knowledge (in Azure AI).